urschrei/pypolyline/README.md

 Attempts to decode an invalid Polyline will throw `util.EncodingError`
 Attempts to encode invalid coordinates will throw `util.DecodingError`

-## Cython Module
+## Cython Module 🔥
-If you're comfortable with a lack of built-in exceptions, you may use the compiled Cython version of the functions, instead, giving a 3x speedup over the `ctypes` functions:
+If you're comfortable with a lack of built-in exceptions, you may use the compiled Cython version of the functions, giving a 3x speedup over the `ctypes` functions:
 ```python
 from pypolyline.cutil import encode_coordinates, decode_polyline
 ```